 What is the best way to sell digital solutions?

 There is no exact right or wrong way to sell a new digital product or service.
-Every innovation has its own requirements depending on the solution type, features, target segments, customer benefits, etc. We previously described in part 1 of this series how digital solutions can be classified into six categories: Digital machine options, digital systems, software platforms, process optimization software, digitally enhanced services, and digital consulting.
+Every product innovation has its own requirements depending on the solution type, features, target segments, customer benefits, etc. We previously described in part 1 of this series how digital solutions can be classified into six categories: Digital machine options, digital systems, software platforms, process optimization software, digitally enhanced services, and digital consulting.
 Now you have defined the category for your solution, the next step is to check the compatibility of your current sales approach.
 Let’s walk through the Sales Grid and answer some important questions surrounding the key sales elements:

 SALES STRATEGY